Ferks-FK/cs2-pug-lua/README.md

 unzip into your servers csgo folder and add 'exec pugplugin' to your server gamemode cfg

-to whitelist players add their SteamID3 to the allowedPlayers table in dea.lua
+to whitelist players add their SteamID3 to the allowedPlayers table in whitelist.lua

 ## RCON Commands